| |

 that would act as

-a guiding group for the project, process and progress.
+a guiding group for the process and progress of the ambitious project.
 An invitation by

 both the Mayor of Red Deer and Reeve of Red Deer County, outlining the